MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 - **Step 6: Configure IRM integration with Exchange Online**

-    This step is required if you want to use Exchange Online with Azure RMS.
+    This step is required if you want to use Exchange Online with the Azure Rights Management service from Azure Information Protection.

 - **Step 7: Deploy the RMS connector**

-    This step is required if you want to use any of the following on-premises services with Azure RMS:
+    This step is required if you want to use any of the following on-premises services with the Azure Rights Management service to protect Office documents and emails:

 	- Exchange Server (for example, transport rules and Outlook Web Access)